bellmatthewf/matthewbell.dev/src/posts/home.md

 I started learning to code in 2017 because I wanted to build a 3D scanner to digitize my cats and print miniature figurines of them.

 Since then, software development has become my full time job.
-Professionally, I've spent time building and embedding analytics dashboards into webapps, building data pipelines, and creating bugs.
+Professionally, I've spent time building and embedding analytics dashboards into webapps, creating API endpoints, and building data pipelines.

 I started this site as a place to share projects that I've worked on and my thoughts around mostly technology related topics.